MGrin/mgr-form-react/README.md

   The function should take one argument, `data`, which is an object containing form values associated to the control's id or to the data field's value of the control.
   * class: *String*.
   Defines the CSS class that will be used for the submit button.
+  * clean: *Boolean*.
+  Defines if the form should be cleaned up to default values after submit.
 * `errors`: `PropTypes.object`
 An object containing errors that should be shown on the form.
 You can define one error per one control by putting this error into your errors object under the control's id key.